afrid0315/aws-azure-devops-interview_questions/kubernetes/README.md

 #### 14. Rolling update on kubernetes and how will you update?

 **Answer**.
 A rolling update in Kubernetes involves updating a deployment without downtime by gradually replacing old replicas with new ones.
 I achieve this by adjusting the deployment's replica set, allowing a controlled rollout.
 I typically use the kubectl set image command or update the deployment YAML with the new image version.
 Kubernetes ensures a smooth transition by gradually replacing old pods with new ones, maintaining application availability throughout the update process.
+(or)
+- Use Deployments: Employ Kubernetes Deployments for managing your application's lifecycle.
+- Update Image Version: Modify the Deployment configuration with the new image version.
+- Apply Changes: Use kubectl apply to update the configuration and trigger the rolling update.
+- Monitor Progress: Keep an eye on the update progress with kubectl rollout status.
+- Rollback (if necessary): If issues arise, perform a rollback with kubectl rollout undo.

 #### 15. When do we use statefull set or statefull application?